 The exposure of the Great Whiskey Ring of 1875 rocked Washington D.C. and indeed the entire country like few national scandals before or since.
 On May 10, Federal agents stormed into the offices of nine St. Louis distilleries, seized illicit whiskey and box loads of records, and arrested their proprietors.
 Simultaneous arrests occurred in Cincinnati, Milwaukee, and Chicago.
 Ultimately, indictments were issued against 240 whiskey-makers, government officials and others; 110 were found guilty.
 Most of them went to jail.
 Thus ended a massive scheme to defraud the U.S. of excise taxes on distilled spirits.
 The fallout from the raids would roil the Nation for months and reach right into the White House.

 The Carlyn Ring and W.C.
-Ham listings in Bitters Bottles are as follows:
+Ham listings in Bitters Bottles is as follows: